 Pruning the branches and leaves

 Depending on the variety of bamboo and your vision for your garden, there are some different ways to approach the pruning of leaves and branches.
 Cutting back the lowest branches, below three or four feet high, can produce a very interesting effect.
-It will really show off the culms of the bamboo, which is especially desirable with striped varieties like Bambusa multiplex ‘Alphonse Karr’ or Bambusa nana striata ‘Candy cane bamboo’, and with unusually shaped species like square bamboo (Chimonobambusa quadrangularis) and Buddha’s Belly.
+It will really show off the culms of the bamboo, which is especially desirable with striped varieties like Bambusa multiplex ‘Alphonse Karr’ or Bambusa nana striata ‘Candy cane bamboo’, and with unusually shaped species like Square Bamboo (Chimonobambusa quadrangularis) and Buddha’s Belly.

 If you’re growing bamboo as a hedge or a privacy screen, you may want to keep the leaves pruned evenly on the sides.
 You can easily do this with some larger pruning shears.
-And you might have to trim the leaves back a couple times of year, depending on the species, the climate, and your personal preference.
+And you might have to trim the leaves back a couple times a year, depending on the species, the climate, and your personal preference.